Cocycle superrigidity from higher rank lattices to $\mathrm{Out}(F_N)$: A barycenter map for

-\begin{proof} Let $(U_n)_{n\in\mathbb{N}}$ be a sequence of trees in $K_{\max,\min}$; we aim to show that the underlying simplicial trees of the trees $U_n$ take only finitely many values.
-Since $K$ is compact, up to passing to a subsequence, we can assume that $(U_n)_{n\in\mathbb{N}}$ converges to a tree $U_\infty\in K$.
-Since the covolume is upper semicontinuous, the tree $U_\infty$ has maximal covolume (equal to the covolume of the trees $U_n$).
-We will now prove that for all sufficiently large $n\in\mathbb{N}$, all trees $U_n$ and $U_\infty$ have the same underlying simplicial tree.
 To prove this fact, let $\epsilon>0$ be very small compared to the shortest edge of $U_\infty$.
-There exists $n_0\in\mathbb{N}$ such that for all $n\ge n_0$, there exists a $(1+\epsilon)$-Lipschitz map from $U_\infty$ to $U_n$: this is proved by comparing the lengths of a finite set of candidate loops in $U_\infty$ and in $U_n$ and applying \cite[Theorem~3.7]{Hor3}.
-This maps folds several edges together, and we can assume that $\epsilon$ has been chosen small enough so that every edge is only partially folded by this map.
-We observe that there exists a vertex in $U_n$ such that all edges based at that vertex but one are folded together: otherwise, folding would create at least one new orbit of edges, which would imply that $U_n$ has strictly more orbits of edges than $U_\infty$, a contradiction.
-This implies that $U_n$ and $U_\infty$ belong to the same standard cone, as claimed. \end{proof}
+By Lemma~\ref{lem_lipschitz}, for all $n$ large enough, there exists a $(1+\epsilon)$-Lipschitz piecewise linear $G$-equivariant map $f_n:U_\infty\ra U_n$.
+This map folds several edges together, and we can assume that $\epsilon$ has been chosen small enough so that every edge is only partially folded by this map.
+We observe that for every vertex $v$ in $U_\infty$, either $f_n$ is injective on a small neighborhood of $v$, or else all edges based at $v$ but one are folded together: otherwise, folding would create at least one new orbit of edges, which would imply that $U_n$ has strictly more orbits of edges than $U_\infty$, a contradiction.
+This implies that $U_n$ and $U_\infty$ are equivariantly homeomorphic. \end{proof}